For Suppliers — Small Business Assistance

 As the peak business organisation representing suppliers of products and services to dental practices, the Australian Dental Industry Association (ADIA) naturally has a strong focus on supporting small business.
 This is hardly surprising given that small businesses make up more than half the ADIA membership and their representatives hold leadership roles at a state/territory and national level.

 The advice and guidance that ADIA receives from its small business members have ensured our continued relevance to this vital sector.
-Indeed, many of the programmes and services offered by ADIA are focussed on providing small business with the tools required for them to grow, create jobs and operate sustainably.
+Indeed, many of the programs and services offered by ADIA are focused on providing small businesses with the tools required for them to grow, create jobs, and operate sustainably.
 These are set out below:

 Giving small business a voice in parliament —